 Cinnamon Bay Socks

-When my fellow knitter Susan asked me to do a pattern based on St. John’s National Park in the Virgin Islands I was happy to oblige.
+When my fellow knitter Susan asked me to do a pattern based on St. John’s National Park in the US Virgin Islands I was happy to oblige.
 The tropical climate does not lend itself much to sock wearing though.
 What to do?
 A pair of footies of course!